You know that things can’t go on like this.

 If any of this sounds familiar — constant arguments, shifting blame, or emotional manipulation — you may be dealing with more than just marital drift.

-The above link leads to resources that explain how narcissistic behavior affects divorce, finances, and custody — and what to do about it.
+I offer you free resources that explain how narcissistic behavior affects divorce, finances, and custody — and what to do about it.

 For nearly forty years, I’ve helped